-Vancouver’s Hyatt Regency is home to Gingerbread Lane, a festive display of tasty-looking Christmas gingerbread creations in downtown Vancouver in December.
+Vancouver’s Hyatt Regency is home to Gingerbread Lane.
+It’s a festive display of tasty-looking Christmas gingerbread creations in downtown Vancouver in December.

 Hyatt Gingerbread Lane

-Located at 655 Burrard Street near Georgia, the edible Gingerbread Lane buildings are lovingly made by different bakeries, cooking institutes, restaurants, public schools and other people and organizations from around town.
+Located at 655 Burrard Street near Georgia, the edible Gingerbread Lane buildings are lovingly made.
+Their creators include different bakeries, cooking institutes, restaurants, public schools and other people and organizations from around town.

-Over 20,000 visitors admire the culinary creations each year.
+Over 20,000 visitors admire the culinary creations in busy years.
 The attraction is free, with donations supporting the Make-A-Wish Foundation.

-Gingerbread Lane isn’t big and it’s not really an “event”.
+Gingerbread Lane isn’t big and it’s not really an “event.”
 It’s simply a display of impressive gingerbread houses that are free to admire (although visitors are encouraged to make a donation).
-In 2019, the last time it happened, there were just over 30 houses.

-Dropping by at the Hyatt to see the displays in December is something you do when you are already in the neighbourhood.
-It’s also a great activity to combine with a visit to major holiday attractions in the area in years that they’re open.
-These include places like the Vancouver Christmas Market (at Jack Poole Plaza beside the convention centre) and FlyOver Canada at Christmas (at Canada Place).
+Dropping by at the Hyatt to see the displays in December is a great activity to combine with a visit to major holiday attractions in the area.
+These include places like the Vancouver Christmas Market (at Jack Poole Plaza beside the convention centre) and the FlyOver multi-dimensional theatre attraction (at Canada Place).

 What to Expect